jeffinnes/100-days-of-code/r1-log.md

 ### R1D21
 Between the little one teething and some after-hours server maintenance, I didn't get as much done tonight as I hoped.
 Still, I snuck in some work on building the CLI management tool.

+### R1D22
+Turns out the little one is also suffering his first fever!
+Still managed to get in some code time and wrap up the initial functionality for my Digital Ocean firewall management CLI.
+Now some code clean up is in order...
+But first! (or maybe during) I'm going to play around with Chalk to see if I can work on the CLI's readability.
+While I've been working on this and for the last 9 or so months, I've been thinking about picking up a front-end framework.
+I've been reading about Vue lately, and I think it sounds really cool, I'm just not sure how to make the decision on which one to put my effort into...